lelouchmatlab/sp2015.11-731/hw1/README.md

  - `data/dev.align` contains 150 manual alignments corresponding to the first 150 sentences of the parallel corpus.
 When you run `./check` these are used to compute the alignment error rate.
 You may use these in any way you choose.
 The notation `i-j` means the word at position *i* (0-indexed) in the German sentence is aligned to the word at position *j* in the English sentence; the notation `i?j` means they are "probably" aligned.

+Essentially I use IBM model 2 initialized with IBM model 1 result.
+IBM model 1 used 6 iterations and IBM model 2 used 12 iterations.
+I convert each sentence to lower case before processing, which gives a little bit improvement.